oracle/terraform-kubernetes-installer/README.md

 ## Known issues and limitations
-* Known issue: flannel/cni subnet lease to expiration causes pod networking failure
-* Known issue: little validation of user-scripts / cloud-init scripts.
-If the bootstrap code fails, it is currently difficult to tell withouth logging in and debugging.
 * Unsupported: scaling or replacing etcd members in or out after the initial deployment
 * Unsupported: creating a service with `--type=LoadBalancer`